 In transportation, emission reduction can be achieved – to some extent – through optimizing the transport network to improve efficiencies and to minimize empty miles.
 Better route planning and load consolidation could reduce emissions in the range of 10-20%.

 The real emission mitigation comes from emission avoidance – such as by switching away from fossil-fuel-based transportation in favor of sustainable road freight based on battery electric vehicles.
 When it comes to tailpipe emissions, it’s possible to avoid these emissions at the source (since there are no tailpipe emissions with battery electric vehicles), and when it comes to well-to-wheel emissions, these can be reduced by up to 95%.
-Read our deep-dive article on why battery electric is the winning technology for decarbonizing freight at scale, compared to alternatives like hydrogen-powered fuel cells and biodiesel / hydrotreated vegetable oil (HVO).
+Read our deep-pe article on why battery electric is the winning technology for decarbonizing freight at scale, compared to alternatives like hydrogen-powered fuel cells and biodiesel / hydrotreated vegetable oil (HVO).

 For businesses with goods to move, the best way to decarbonize freight is to first and foremost switch to electric vehicles on high-emission lanes, while optimizing the remainder of their network.
 This enables them to gain the benefits of a mixed fleet as they progress on their journey to fully electric freight operations.